SanDiegoCodeSchool/hello-rio/README.md

-# A Fullstack App running in Rio
+# A NodeJS app running in Rio

 This is an example to demonstrate how to use rio and actions to build a new docker container and then deploy an app on k8s.